2021 Brighton bin strike

 The 2021 Brighton bin strike was labour strike by bin workers in Brighton, East Sussex, England.
-The workers, represented by the GMB are striking in protest against low pay and changes of duties from the Brighton and Hove City Council.
+The workers, represented by the GMB are striking in protest against changes of duties from the Brighton and Hove City Council.
 The strike was over by 20 October 2021.
+At the time of the ballot GMB stated that the action centred on the refusal of councillors to "intervene and settle an ongoing dispute around unilateral imposed daily changes and removal of drivers from long standing rounds without process, by management whim".